 Federal law does not require the seller of a home to disclose that their home contains asbestos, putting potential buyers at risk of asbestos exposure.

-California Asbestos Regulation
+California Asbestos Regulation and Laws

 The EPA and the Occupational Safety and Health Administration (OSHA) regulate the exposure of asbestos around workers.
 The EPA enforces regulations in favor of protecting the general public from hazards.
-Within the state, the Division of Occupational Safety and Health (DOSH), also known as Cal/OSHA, directs the handling of asbestos-containing materials and employee health.
+Within the state, the Division of Occupational Safety and Health (DOSH), also known as Cal/OSHA, directs handling of asbestos-containing materials and employee health.
 For instance, employers with buildings constructed before 1979 that are known to contain asbestos must inform employees.

 Likewise, residential property sellers must disclose real estate issues like asbestos contamination prior to the sale or transfer of title.
 In addition to asbestos, sellers must disclose other carcinogenic contamination like lead-based paints.